DSLeonard-coding/VolumeBuilders/README.md

 Some benefits/features include:
 - Full doxygen documentation with hover docs and parameter hints, preconfigured for JetBrains clion IDE.
 - Definition of solid planes relative to arbitrary origins simplifies placement/overlap.
-- Much reduced repetition of units, parameters, types, and variable names,
+- Much reduced repetition of units, parameters, types, and variable names
+- Ex: copy and place loops specify only what is changing (position for instance), easing comprehension.
+Noise hides bugs.
 - Far fewer temporary object declarations,
 - Omission of defaulted configs (offsets, rotations, etc)
 - Automated logical/phsyical suffix naming and configurable copy naming/numbering.
 - Simplified hierarchical assemblies with simplified reflection planned.
-- Code is _focussed on the geometry configuration_, making correctness and review easier, and bugs harder.
 - It is fully interoperable with standard geant classes/methods, and thus is gradually adoptable/implementable.

 ## Primary References